calchiwo/twitterxscraper/README.md

 Everything runs from the terminal.
 You pass the username, optionally pass a limit, and the scraper does the rest.

-## What it can do

-- scrape public tweets from any username
-- load tweets by scrolling
-- extract clean tweet text
-- extract timestamps
-- save results to CSV
-- run fully from the terminal

 ## What it does not do

 - No login